-The key skills and experience required of the Woolworths Limited Board are summarised below in the board skills matrix.
+The key skills and experience required of the Woolworths Group Limited Board are summarised below in the board skills matrix.

-SKILL/EXPERIENCE SUMMARY Retail Markets Retail knowledge and experience of customer-led transformation in the food, drinks or general merchandise sectors Governance Experience and a commitment to exceptional corporate governance standards Strategy Experience defining strategic objectives, assessing business plans and driving execution in large, complex organisations Corporate Responsibility, Health & Safety Commitment to social responsibility and sustainability initiatives and experience monitoring programs for proactive management of workplace safety, mental health and physical wellbeing Digital, Data and Technology Expertise and experience in adopting new technologies or implementing technology projects, digital disruption, leveraging digital technologies or understanding the use of data and data analytics Financial Acumen Understand financial drivers of the business, and experience implementing or overseeing financial accounting, reporting and internal controls People and Culture Experience monitoring a company's culture, overseeing people management and succession planning, and setting remuneration frameworks Regulatory & Public Policy Expertise identifying and managing legal, regulatory, public policy and corporate affairs issues Risk Management Experience anticipating and identifying key risks to the organisation and monitoring the effectiveness of risk management frameworks and controls
+SKILL/EXPERIENCE SUMMARY Retail Markets Retail knowledge and experience of customer-led transformation in the food, drinks or general merchandise sectors Governance Experience and a commitment to exceptional corporate governance standards Strategy Experience defining strategic objectives, assessing business plans and driving execution in large, complex organizations Sustainability, Health & Safety Commitment to sustainability and experience monitoring programs for proactive management of workplace safety, mental health and physical wellbeing Digital, Data and Technology Expertise and experience in adopting new technologies or implementing technology projects, digital disruption, leveraging digital technologies or understanding the use of data and data analytics Financial Acumen Understand financial drivers of the business, and experience implementing or overseeing financial accounting, reporting and internal controls People and Culture Experience monitoring a company's culture, overseeing people management and succession planning, and setting remuneration frameworks Regulatory & Public Policy Expertise identifying and managing legal, regulatory, public policy and corporate affairs issues Risk Management Experience anticipating and identifying key risks to the organisation and monitoring the effectiveness of risk management frameworks and controls

-A summary of the collective skills and experience of the current directors assessed against those identified in the board skills matrix is set out on page 27 of the 2017 Annual Report.
+A summary of the collective skills and experience of the current directors assessed against those identified in the board skills matrix is set out on page 33 of the 2018 Annual Report.